Urch22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11.
 Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group          owner and all other users
 Task 12.
 Creating a script that creates a directory called mydir with permissions 751 in the working directory Task 13.
-Writing  a script that changes the group owner to school for the file hello
+Writing  a script that changes the group owner to school for the file hello Task 14.
+Writing a script that changes the owner to vincent and the group owner to staff for all the files and directories in
+         the working directory